SayLending.com Financial Network

 A credit score determines the rate the lender may charge you.
 The higher your credit score, the lower your home equity rate.

 You should review your credit report for any errors before applying for loan.
-Link to our parent site www.SayPlanning.com for the following credit report information:
+Link to our companion site www.SayGoodCredit.com for the following credit report information:

 Your Local Market